blue-button/implementation-guide/receive-using-direct.md

 ## 2. Blue Button+ Format and Payload

 Once your application has received the message and payload, it needs to process it.
 It needs to understand what files have been included.
-It also needs to handle cases where it receives multiple updates from the same user, over a period of time.
+It also needs to handle cases in which it receives multiple updates from the same user, over a period of time.

 As with all Direct messages, Blue Button+ messages that your application receives from the STA/HISP will be Internet-format Messages following RFC 5322 and Multipart MIME.
 Blue Button+ provides additional guidance on the contents of these messages to support a higher level of semantic exchange.